dutchcoders/sshproxy/README.md

 ## Why

 I'm using this library in a honeypot, using this library I can intercept the ssh connections and connect each connection to their own container.
+Sessions can be recorder using the TypeWriterReadCloser.

 ## Use cases